eurotech/edck400x/README.md

 # EDC DevKit 4001
 ## Overview

-The EDCK 4001 is a Development Kit for Everyware Device Cloud that provides a learning enviroment and a testbed for IoT/M2M applications; it targets professional developers with an Embedded, IT or OT background.
+The EDCK 4001 is a Development Kit for Everyware IoT that provides a learning enviroment and a testbed for IoT applications; it targets professional developers with an Embedded, IT or OT background.

 ![Devkit](readme-images/first.jpg)